tideworks/spartan-launcher/README.md

   // childPIDs.size() == 0 should now be true
 ```

-Notice that in the first iteration pass through the loop the subscriber is established via the static method `Flow.subscribe(...)` call and then thereafter via the instance method `subscribe(...)` call.
+Notice that in the first iteration pass through the loop the subscriber is established using the static method `Flow.subscribe(...)` call and then thereafter with the instance method `subscribe(...)` call.

 Use of the new `Flow` interfaces are illustrated in the `spartan-react-ex` and `spartan-cfg-ex` example programs.